brookiestein/syspowermanager/README.md

 libnotify
 ```
 #### How can I install the dependencies?
-Depending of your distribution use the corresponding command:
+Depending on your Linux distribution use the corresponding command:
 | Distribution                     | Command                                                                                      |
 |:---------------------------------|----------------------------------------------------------------------------------------------|
 |Debian/Ubuntu and derivatives     |`apt install make dbus libgtk-3-dev elogind libnotify-dev`                                    |